lepakko683/CelestialWizardry/README.md

 ####Compile Celestial Wizardry
 1. Execute `gradle setupCIWorkspace`.
 This sets up Forge and downloads the necessary libraries to build Celestial Wizardry.
 This might take some time, be patient.
-	* You will generally only have to do this once until the Forge version in `build.properties` changes.
+	* You will generally only have to do this once until the Forge version in `build.gradle` changes.
 2. Execute `gradle build`.
 If you did everything right, `BUILD SUCCESSFUL` will be displayed after it finishes.
 This should be relatively quick.
     * If you see `BUILD FAILED`, check the error output (it should be right around `BUILD FAILED`), fix everything (if possible), and try again.
 3. Navigate to `mcdev\CelestialWizardry\build\libs`.
-    *  You should see a `.jar` file named `celestialwizardry-1.7.2-0.0.1.jar`, where # is the `build_number` value in `build.properties`.
+    *  You should see a `.jar` file named `celestialwizardry-1.7.2-0.0.1.jar`.
-		* NOTE: `null` means that you are missing a `build_number` value in `build.properties` or that your CI environment is set up incorrectly.
 4. Copy the jar into your Minecraft mods folder, and you are done!

 ####Updating Your Repository